prajnanBhuyan/GeekTrust/Traffic/README.md

 ## Running the Application

 After running one of the build scripts you can head to the _Published_ directory to run the application.
-The console application expects the user to enter which problem they wish to run as a parameter.
-The valid values are **Problem1** and **Problem2** (case-insensitive)
+The console application expects the user to enter the absolute path to the input file as a parameter.

 ### Windows